-Despite being a largely Islamic state, Malaysia’s law and jurisprudence is based on English common law, which is a major benefit for doing business.
+Despite being a largely Islamic state, Malaysia’s law and jurisprudence are based on English common law, which is a major benefit for doing business.

 - opportunity to purchase a vehicle with no taxes & duties

-- work permit with option of working 20 hrs/wk
+- work permit with the option of working 20 hrs/wk

 - legally own 100% of a business